Frollamma/frollamma.github.io/_posts/2024-12-27-DMARC-vulns.md

 ## Conclusion

 > This post has solely educative purposes.
 I do not endorse, and I'm not responsible of, any illegal activity you might do.
 Stay legal.

+# Your notes (don't publish this)

+## Resources

+- Video on how to set up an SMPT Relay (you should find a video on setting up an SMTP server) from a skilled a mail guy (but he uses Microsoft...): https://www.youtube.com/watch?v=LbhOrr2iUmI